Denis5161/CodableValue/README.md

 - Swift 5.6+

 ## How to Use
-The type must implement its own `Encodable` function.
+The wrapped property must implement `Encodable` on its own.

 Declare a property wrapper on a property that you wish to use.
 For example: